Interfacial rheology: Applications

 When surfactants are present in a liquid, they tend to adsorb in the liquid-air or liquid-liquid interface.
 Interfacial rheology deals with the response of the adsorbed interfacial layer on the deformation.
 The response depends on the layer composition, and thus interfacial rheology is relevant in many applications in which adsorbed layer play a crucial role, for example in development surfactants, foams and emulsions.
 Many biological systems like pulmonary surfactant and meibum are dependent on interfacial viscoelasticity for their functionality.
 Interfacial rheology has been employed to understand the structure-function relationship of these physiological interfaces, how compositional deviations cause diseases such as infant respiratory distress syndrome or dry eye syndrome, and has helped to develop therapies like artificial pulmonary surfactant replacements and eye drops.

 Interfacial rheology enables the study of surfactant kinetics, and the viscoelastic properties of the adsorbed interfacial layer correlate well with emulsion and foam stability.
 Surfactants and surface active polymers used are for stabilising emulsions and foams in food and cosmetic industries.
-Proteins are surface active and tend to adsorb at the interface, where they can change conformation and influence the interfacial properties.
+Proteins are surface active and adsorb at the interface, where they can change conformation and influence the interfacial properties.
 Natural surfactants like asphaltenes and resins stabilize water-oil emulsions in crude oil applications, and by understanding their behavior the crude oil separation process can be enhanced.
 Also enhanced oil recovery efficiency can be optimized.

 Specialized setups that allow bulk exchange during interfacial rheology measurements are used to investigate the response of adsorbed proteins or surfactants upon changes in pH or salinity.
 These setups can also be used to mimic more complex conditions like the gastric environment to investigate the in vitro displacement or enzymatic hydrolysis of polymers adsorbed at oil-water interfaces to understand how respective emulsion are digested the stomach.

 Interfacial rheology allows the probation of bacteria adsorption and biofilm formation at liquid-air or liquid-liquid interfaces.

 In food science, interfacial rheology was used to understand the stability of emulsions like mayonnaise, the stability of espresso foam, the film formed on black tea, or the formation of kombucha biofilms.